jma1795/mint-yz-theme/README-EASY-INSTALL.md

 ### Remove old Debian packages (if any)

-1. First method : You can open your terminal and type:
+1. First method : You can open your terminal and type: `apt remove mint-yz-theme`.
-`apt remove mint-yz-theme`
 1. Second method : Or you can also open your Synaptic Package Manager, search (Ctrl+F) for `mint-yz-theme`, mark for removal, and apply.